neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/3-structured-storage/chapter.md

 }
 ```

-We create `MapStorage` using the static `for` property, which makes it read as "`MapStorage` `for` `Address` to `Fixed<8>`".
-We're also introducing the `Address` type which is a special kind of `Buffer` that represents a NEO address.
+We create `MapStorage` using the [static](https://www.typescriptlang.org/docs/handbook/classes.html#static-properties) `for` property, which makes it read as "`MapStorage` `for` `Address` to `Fixed<8>`".
+(Note: we're using generic types here, take a look at the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/generics.html) for more info.)
+We're also introducing the `Address` [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) which is a special kind of `Buffer` that represents a NEO address.
 You'll see a few types like this in NEO•ONE smart contracts, they're designed such that it makes it difficult to use certain constructs incorrectly.
 As a concrete example, you can't pass an arbitrary `Buffer` where an `Address` is expected which helps eliminate bugs.

 Notice also that this method is not marked with `@constant` because it modifies the `MapStorage` by calling `set` on it.
 We won't create a non-constant method in this chapter though, it's only used for illustration.